—Official Speaker Bio—

-Kevin is the author of the book, Natural Disasters as a Catalyst for Social Capital (2015), published by UPA, a subsidiary of Rowman & Littlefield.
-His writing and research has been published in the New York Times, Christian Science Monitor, International Educator, and two edited volumes: An Education in Facebook (Routledge 2014) and Community Disaster Recovery and Resiliency (CRC Press 2010).
+Kevin is the author of the book, Natural Disasters as a Catalyst for Social Capital (2015), published by Rowman & Littlefield.
+500 Year-Flood is a ground-breaking book that reveals the impact of natural disasters on our collective sense of togetherness ("social capital").
+His writing has been published in the NY Times, Christian Science Monitor, TechCrunch, Huffington Post, Cedar Rapids Gazette, and two edited volumes: An Education in Facebook (Routledge 2014) and Community Disaster Recovery and Resiliency (CRC Press 2010).

-Previously, Kevin co-founded alumn.us (a fundraising platform for high schools, acquired in 2013), Entangled Ventures (an EdTech incubator), and BetterGrads (an online mentoring nonprofit).
-He served one year as an ambassador of goodwill for Rotary International in Oaxaca, Mexico, y él mantiene su lenguaje español (he recently officiated his cousin’s wedding in Spanish).
+Kevin has spoken at Microsoft NERD, Stanford, The Downtown Project, Rotary, and Dev Bootcamp.
+He is a founding trustee of the Awesome Foundation-SF, a New Leaders Council Fellow (SF), a StartingBloc Fellow, and a Hive Global Leader.
+Previously, Kevin co-founded alumn.us (a fundraising platform for high schools), Entangled Ventures (an EdTech incubator), and BetterGrads (an online mentoring nonprofit).
+He served one year as an ambassador of goodwill for Rotary International in Oaxaca, Mexico.

-Kevin is a founding trustee of the Awesome Foundation-SF, a StartingBloc Fellow, a Hive Global Leader, and a 2015 NLC Fellow.
 He completed his graduate studies at the University of Cambridge, and was the Culley Award recipient as the top graduate at Occidental College.
+Say hello on Twitter @kevinfad, email kevin [at] kevinfadler.com, or join him for his monthly Fireside Potluck in San Francisco.